 Portable soil sampling equipment is gaining traction.
 Soil sampling contractors will often supplement their fleet of large truck-mounted or tracked drills with compact units that are far gentler to turf and can work in confined spaces.
 For others who want the convenience of owning soil sampling equipment, such as site prep or design-build contractors, portable soil sampling tools are an economical foot in the door.

-We offer four models of soil sampling drills.
+We offer five models of soil sampling drills.
 Though each has its strengths, these rigs share several characteristics:

 - They are highly portable.

 - They can drill as deep as 100 feet.

 - They work well in various types of soil, including sand, clay and soft rock formations.

 - They have comprehensive soil sampling capabilities, allowing users to conduct Standard Penetration tests, geotechnical testing, split spoon sampling and hollow stem sampling.

 To decide which drill model is right for you, consider how you plan to use it and the demands of your worksites.

 You’ve Got: A small tow vehicle and a smaller budget.

 If you are on a tight budget, look for a unit that is lightweight and can be towed using an ATV or small pickup.
 Many of these trailer-mounted models are cost effective yet offer the oomph needed to drill as deep as 100 feet, even through rock formations.